nexpy/nexpy/doc/source/pythongui.rst

     .. note:: If a plugin of the same name exists in both directories, the user's plugin is loaded.

+    .. note:: With NeXpy v1.0.3, plugins can also be loaded directly from external packages, in which the plugin modules are declared using the ``nexpy.readers`` entry point.

     .. seealso:: `NeXpy Plugins`_

 **Remove Plugin**